Opfour/enchat/README.md

 **Connection Issues:**
 - Verify internet connection and ntfy server accessibility
 - Try default ntfy.sh if custom server fails

+**Rate Limiting Issues:**
+- If you see HTTP 429 errors, the server is rate limiting your requests
+- Use the `/ratelimit` command to see tips on avoiding rate limits
+- Consider switching to the enchat server with `--enchat-server`
+- For high-volume use, set up your own ntfy server

 **Encryption Issues:**
 - Ensure exact passphrase match across all participants